vbkaisetsu/clopure/README.md

 ## Multi-processing

 Some functions support multi-processing.
 If you want to enable it, prease run clopure with `-t` option.
-For example, The following command launches clopure with 4 threads:
+For example, The following command launches clopure with 4 processes:
 ```
 $ clopure -t 4
 ```

 Currently, clopure has 4 multi-processing functions: `pmap`, `pmap-unord` `iter-mp-split` and `iter-mp-split-unord`.
-`pmap` is the multi-threading version of `map` function.
+`pmap` is the multi-processing version of `map` function.

 `iter-mp-split` takes a map like function and returns a new map like function ('map like function' means that it takes an iterator and also returns an iterator.)

-When `iter-mp-split` is called, it starts a given function on the specified number of threads, and items of the given iterator are passed to each thread.
+When `iter-mp-split` is called, it starts a given function on the specified number of processes, and items of the given iterator are passed to each process.

 The following code is an example of `iter-mp-split`:
 ```clojure